 October 31 (Tue.)

 Five finalists announced on the JAT website

-1st- and 2nd-place winners announced on the JAT website and by direct e-mail to the winners
+1st- and 2nd-place winners announced on the JAT website and by direct e-mail to the winners,

-Award ceremony and contest session at IJET-28
+.
+Award ceremony at IJET-29

 Japanese-to-English: Nora Heath, Ko Iwata, George Bourdaniotis